-Gastroesophageal reflux disease, or GERD, is a digestive disorder that affects the lower esophageal sphincter (LES), the ring of muscle between the esophagus and stomach.
-Gastroesophageal refers to the stomach and esophagus.
-Reflux means to flow back or return.
-Therefore, gastroesophageal reflux is the return of the stomach's contents back up into the esophagus.
+Synopsis: GERD, heartburn, or Acid Reflux is a condition in which the liquid contents of a person's stomach regurgitates into their esophagus, often causing chest pain.
 Both acid reflux and heartburn are common digestive conditions that many people experience from time to time.
 When these signs and symptoms occur at least twice each week or interfere with your daily life, or when your doctor can see damage to your esophagus, you may be diagnosed with GERD.
 A few people with GERD produce abnormally large amounts of acid; this is not common, or a contributing factor in the large majority of people.
 The factors which contribute to GERD are emptying of the person's stomach, lower esophageal sphincter, hiatal hernias, and esophageal contractions.

-What is GERD
+What is GERD?

-What Causes GERD
+What Causes GERD?

 A few people with GERD produce abnormally large amounts of acid; this is not common, or a contributing factor in the large majority of people.
 The factors which contribute to GERD are emptying of the person's stomach, lower esophageal sphincter, hiatal hernias, and esophageal contractions.

 Symptoms of Uncomplicated GERD

-The symptoms of Uncomplicated GERD include nausea, heartburn and regurgitation.
+The symptoms of Uncomplicated GERD include nausea, heartburn, and regurgitation.
 Additional symptoms happen when there are complications of GERD.

 - Heartburn is commonly described as a burning sensation in the middle of the person's chest, and may start high in their abdomen or can extend up into their neck.
 Some people experience pressure or sharp pain instead of burning.
-At times heartburn can mimic heart pain.
+At times, heartburn can mimic heart pain.
 Heartburn is common after meals.

-Nausea is not a common symptom of GERD.
-Some persons with GERD do experience nausea resulting in vomiting.
+- Nausea is not a common symptom of GERD.
+Some persons with GERD do experience nausea, resulting in vomiting.
 In persons with unexplained nausea or vomiting, GERD is one of the first conditions considered by a doctor.
 Why some persons with GERD develop mainly heartburn, while others develop mainly nausea, is not yet understood.

 Complications of GERD

-Ulcers: Liquid from the person's stomach that refluxes into their esophagus, damaging the lining in the esophagus may cause an ulcer to form.
+Liquid from the person's stomach that refluxes into their esophagus, damaging the lining in the esophagus, may cause an ulcer to form.
 An ulcer is a break in the lining of the esophagus occurring in an area which has become inflamed.
 Esophageal ulcers may erode into blood vessels, causing bleeding into the person's esophagus.

-Strictures: Esophageal ulcers heal with time, forming scars.
+Esophageal ulcers heal with time, forming scars.
 Over time, this scar tissue shrinks, and narrows the inner cavity of the person's esophagus.
-The scarred narrowing is referred to as a, 'Stricture.'
+The scarred narrowing is referred to as a 'Stricture.'
 Food persons with strictures swallow may get stuck in their esophagus once the narrowing become severe, requiring this narrowing to be stretched.

-Barrett's Esophagus: Persons with long-standing or severe GERD that causes changes in the cells in the lining of their esophagus may find that these cells have become either pre-cancerous or cancerous.
+Persons with long-standing or severe GERD that causes changes in the cells in the lining of their esophagus may find that these cells have become either pre-cancerous or cancerous.
 The condition is referred to as, 'Barrett's Esophagus,' and occurs in about ten-percent of persons with GERD.
 It is not understood why some persons with GERD develop Barrett's Esophagus, while the majority do not.

 Should refluxed liquid get past the person's upper esophageal sphincter, it may enter their throat or voice box and cause inflammation.
 The inflammation may lead to either hoarseness or a sore throat.
 It is not understood how commonly GERD is responsible for what may be otherwise unexplained inflammation of a person's throat or larynx.

 Liquid that has been refluxed, passing the larynx, may enter a person's lungs as well.
 This is referred to as, 'Aspiration,' of the refluxed liquid, and may lead to an infection in the lungs resulting in pneumonia.
 Pneumonia of this type is a serious problem that requires immediate treatment.

 Refluxed liquid that enters a person's upper throat can inflame the adenoids in a child's upper throat, causing them to swell.
 The swollen adenoids may block the passages to the child's sinuses and Eustachian tubes, causing fluid buildup.
 Accumulation of fluid can cause a child to be rather uncomfortable.

 A change in lifestyle is one of the simplest treatments for GERD; changes in eating habits in particular.
 Because acid reflux is more injurious at night than during the day, it is recommended that persons with GERD sleep with their upper body elevated.

-- Esophageal adenocarcinoma - a rare form of cancer
+- Esophageal adenocarcinoma: A rare form of cancer.

-- Esophageal strictures - the persistent narrowing of the esophagus caused by reflux-induced inflammation
+- Esophageal strictures: The persistent narrowing of the esophagus caused by reflux-induced inflammation.

-- Reflux esophagitis - necrosis of esophageal epithelium causing ulcers near the junction of the stomach and esophagus
+- Reflux esophagitis: Necrosis of esophageal epithelium, causing ulcers near the junction of the stomach and esophagus.

-- Barrett's esophagus - intestinal metaplasia (changes of the epithelial cells from squamous to intestinal columnar epithelium) of the distal esophagus
+- Barrett's esophagus: Intestinal metaplasia (changes of the epithelial cells from squamous to intestinal columnar epithelium) of the distal esophagus.

-Factors that can contribute to GERD:
+Factors That Can Contribute to GERD:

 - The use of medicines such as prednisolone.